Diego R. Nunez

 - Clandestine burials: In many CDCs the bodies of the victims were buried in military premises or remote locations.
 Perpetrators often destroyed the bodies burning them or sealing them with concrete in barrels.

-Despite certain setbacks in matters of transitional justice over the last years, Argentina represents a highly successful model of investigation into enforced disappearance.
-Sustained forensic and documentary efforts not only contributed to the recovery and identification of victims but also played a crucial role in judicial accountability and historical clarification.
-The evidence produced by forensic investigations was later incorporated into national and international trials, including the prosecutions of former members of the armed forces and security agencies for crimes against humanity.
+Despite certain setbacks in matters of transitional justice over the last couple of years, Argentina represents a highly successful model of investigation into enforced disappearance.
+Their sustained forensic and documentary effort not only contributed to the recovery and identification of victims but also played a crucial role in judicial accountability and historical clarification.
+The evidence produced by forensic investigations was later incorporated into national and international trials, including the prosecutions of former members of the armed forces and security agencies for crimes against humanity -the ESMA trial, the Condor Trials in Latin America and abroad, the El Mozote trial, among others.
 Moreover, the Argentine experience helped consolidate forensic anthropology as a central tool in human rights investigations worldwide, setting methodological standards that have since been replicated in other post-authoritarian and post-conflict contexts.

 CHILE

 According to the Ministry of Justice, the number of victims of enforced disappearances in Chile is 1469, of which only 307 have been found.
-The numbers, in the main, refer to people disappeared during the military regime (1973-1990).
-The existence of different typologies of crimes associated with the graves implies different approaches from an investigative perspective.
-It is harder to find information concerning indiscriminate violence, as little to no registers exist about the victims, their detention or execution beyond anecdotes; targeted and coordinated crimes though are more likely to leave paper traces behind which might constitute a primary source of material for the investigation.
+The numbers correspond in its majority to people disappeared during the military regime (1973-1990).
+The existence of different typologies of crimes associated to the graves implies different approaches from an investigative perspective.
+It is harder to find information concerning undiscriminated violence, as little to no registers exist about the victims, their detention or execution beyond anecdotes; targeted and coordinated crimes though are more likely to leave paper traces behind which might constitute a primary source of material for the investigation.

 Fig. 3: Data concerning mass graves’ physical structure in Chile.

-Enforced disappearance wasn’t employed homogeneously over the territory, and while data collected by MaGPIE and other sources proves that there is a concentration of crimes in urban areas, particularly in Santiago, there are an important number of cases in more rural, mining or industrial areas.
+Enforced disappearance wasn’t employed homogeneously over the territory, and while data collected by MaGPIE and other sources proves that there is a concentration of crimes in urban areas, particularly in Santiago, there is an important number of cases which have taken place in more rural, mining or industrial areas.
 Multiple modalities of body disposal were employed to conceal summary executions: in the early period, victims were frequently buried as NN in public cemeteries (such as Cauquenes, Talca, Playa Ancha) or left unburied following raids or curfew violations; numerous burial sites were located in military premises (Fuerte Arteaga, Peldehue) or remote locations (Baños de Chihuío, Lonquén); as repression became more targeted, bodies were often destroyed or thrown into the sea or rivers from helicopters.
-There are also 18 documented cases where bodies were illegally exhumed and relocated, but none are comparable with the scale of the Operación Retiro de Televisores, a large scale campaign of removal and destruction of bodies which has seriously undermined the possibility of finding all the missing persons.
+There are also documented cases where bodies were illegally exhumed and relocated, but none is comparable with the scale of the Operación Retiro de Televisores, a large-scale campaign of removal and destruction of bodies which has seriously undermined the possibility of finding all the missing persons.

-Despite the magnitude of the crime and the obligations of the State under international law, there was no clear state policy to search for victims of enforced disappearance until 2023, when the Plan Nacional de Búsqueda (National Search Plan) began its operations.
-While marked by strong symbolic and political actions which framed the search for missing persons as a state policy, the operational impact was minimal in the first year and mass grave investigations remained largely reactive.
-In 2024, the implementation of the plan exposed significant constraints: although dozens of sites were identified, judicial authorization requirements remain a limiting factor.
-By 2025, the Plan Nacional de Búsqueda gained political and international recognition as a transitional justice instrument but reports still highlight the absence of proactive search initiatives, excessive administrative discretion, and the lack of results in mass grave investigations.
+Despite the magnitude of the crime and the obligations of the State under international law, there was no clear state policy of search of victims of enforced disappearance until 2023, when the Plan Nacional de Búsqueda (National Search Plan or PNB) began its operations.
+While marked by strong symbolical and political actions which framed the search for missing persons as a state policy, the operational impact was minimal in the first year and mass graves investigations remained largely reactive or dependant on judicial orders.
+In 2024, the implementation of the plan exposed significant constrains: although dozens of sites were identified, judicial authorization requirements kept limiting proactive searches.
+By 2025, the PNB has gained political and international recognition and consolidated as a transitional justice instrument but reports still highlight the absence of proactive search initiatives, excessive administrative discretion, and the lack of qualitative breakthroughs in mass-grave investigations.

 PERÚ

 The Peruvian Truth and Reconciliation Commission (TRC) established that approximately 69000 people, both civilians and combatants, died in twenty years of war between the Peruvian security forces and the guerrilla groups Shining Path and Túpac Amaru Revolutionary Army (MRTA).
 During the armed conflict, Peruvian security forces committed grave abuses including many that constitute war crimes, such as extrajudicial executions, enforced disappearances, torture, sexual violence, and other serious human rights violations.
-The TRC documented more than 4,600 graves, of which 2,200 were allegedly subjected to preliminary investigations, but less than 30 cases were made public in the same document.
-With a great effort, MaGPIE was able to document 42 mass grave sites in Perú through open sources, which constitute less than 2% of the allegedly investigated mass graves.
+The CVR documents 73 illustrative episodes of violence, but only 20 of these cases were identified by MaGPIE agents as involving mass graves investigations.
+With a great effort, the MaGPIE project was able to document 42 mass grave sites in Perú which involve human rights violations committed during the 1980-2000 conflict and afterwards.
 The data is fragmented, incomplete, and not easily available.

 Fig. 4: Data concerning mass graves’ physical structure in Perú.